North Carolina palm trees growing along the tropical sandy beaches here? Uhhh, well - have you been to North Carolina before? We have.

 On our North Carolina trips, we didn't readily see any palms.
 But we learned something else.
 Look in the right places, you'll find them.
 Are you surprised that palm trees are growing in North Carolina?

-We'll help you explore North Carolina palm trees.
-You'll uncover the surprising info behind their success in this unexpected location.
-Keep moving along for all these interesting NC palms, or Click In our Table of Contents here:
+We'll help you find North Carolina palm trees.
+Seeing surprising info behind their success in this unexpected location.
+Keep moving along for all these interesting NC palms, or Click In our Table of Contents below:

 NC PALM CLIMATE NEEDS>